This document gives an overview of the SEMPER architecture including pointers to javadoc documentation of all SEMPER APIs.

 Currently, only these basic building blocks are implemented whereas the control flow is done by the business application and downloading of services is not implemented.

-The exchange services provide fair exchanges of containers. ``Fair'' means that, if A and B agreed on what to exchange , Party A receives B's container if and only if B receives A's container.
+The Exchange Layerprovides services for the fair exchange of containers. ``Fair'' means that, if A and B agreed on what to exchange , Party A receives B's container if and only if B receives A's container.
 (Without fairness, this would be just two transfers.)

-This layer contains the transfer manager, the payment service block with different payment modules CustAcc customer account payments, Ecash electronic cash, Generic purse online payments, and Mandate electronic cheques), the statement service block, and the certificate service block.
+This layer contains the transfer manager, the payment service block, the statement service block, and the certificate service block.
 Basically, methods of the transfer manager parse containers to be transferred, and lets signed documents and information be handled and transferred by the statement service block and payments by the payment service block.
 The certificate service blocks helps the others in the administration of the necessary certificates and performs user-registration procedures.
 These service blocks are later described in more detail.

 In addition to the actual transfers, the transfer layer also offers invoking entities to manage these transfer services, e.g., to manage the contents of an electronic purse or to set up relations to enabling third parties.
 In contrast to the actual transfers, such services do not need to go via the transfer manager, e.g., the payment service block can immediately be used by higher layers for purse management.